MBTA CAF USA Type 10: Accessibility

-The Type 10 cars will be equipped with CharlieCard readers at every door, enabling all-door boarding at all Green Line stops.
-This change will speed up boarding at most Green Line stations, where passengers currently must pay the operator at the front door of the trolley.
-This change is enabled by the introduction of an upgraded CharlieCard system, which the MBTA expects to fully launch in 2025.

 Information systems

 The Type 10 cars will include enhanced passenger information systems.
 Screens throughout the cars will display upcoming stops, route information, and service changes.

 Safety

 The Type 10 cars will be fitted with positive train control equipment, to be used with the future Green Line Train Protection System.
 The Green Line Train Protection System program has been delayed substantially after the MBTA fired an underperforming contractor in June 2024, and will enter service well after the previous estimate of 2025.

 Prototypes and construction

 The Type 10 cars will be built at CAF USA's facility in Elmira, New York.
-The first prototype cars are expected to be delivered in spring 2026, and entry into service is expected in 2027.
+As of April 2026, the first four prototype cars are expected to be delivered in late 2026, with entry into service in early 2027, and all 102 cars to be delivered by 2031.
 The MBTA held a contest to determine the color scheme for the Type 10 vehicles in 2023, which selected a green and dark gray design with a white and green stripe.